Main navigation | Main content

-Acara is a social entrepreneurship program of the University of Minnesota Institute on the Environment in partnership with the College of Science and Engineering and the Carlson School of Management.
+Acara is an impact entrepreneurship program of the University of Minnesota Institute on the Environment in partnership with the College of Science and Engineering and the Carlson School of Management.
 Through Acara’s courses, workshops and field experiences, students develop impact ventures that address societal and environmental challenges.

-The Acara sequence of courses, and subsequent Challenge, is a unique way to get involved creating sustainable solutions for social and environmental change.
-Find out about the courses, and the Challenge.
+The Acara sequence of courses, and subsequent Challenge, offer a unique way to get involved in creating sustainable solutions for social and environmental change.
+Find out about the courses and the Challenge.
 Learn more

 SISCA, a program of IonE and the Dow Chemical Company, recognizes and rewards students and universities for innovation and research that encourages and promotes sustainable solutions to the world’s most pressing social, economic and environmental problems.
-The next application deadline is November 15, 2013.
-The 2013 Dow SISCA finals will be held December 5, 2013.
 Learn more

 In May 2014, we spent three weeks learning about development challenges and creating venture plans with UMN students in Bangalore, India.
 Through field trips and interactions with entrepreneurs we explored topics such as water, energy, waste, and food.
 Learn more